-I’m a 30-year-old editor and linguist, Dane living with my Indian-American boyfriend in Singapore and very into reading, barre training and exploring concrete and verdant jungles.
+I’m a 31-year-old editor, linguist and content strategist, Dane living with my Indian-American boyfriend in Singapore and very into reading, barre training and exploring concrete and verdant jungles.
 And aesthetically pleasing as well as tasty food.
 Sipping sour cocktails and red wine with friends.
 Hanging out in boutique hotel lobbies or art galleries.
 Photography.
 Creative events.
 Morning light, morning runs, morning stretches; mornings in general.
 Eh, and lots more, which I happily document here every Sunday night.

 After five years of studying in Copenhagen followed by five years of working in London, without ever leaving those two cities for longer periods than 2-3 weeks at a time (except for a few summer months of cycling around in Berlin), all holidays spent in Europe and North America (except for two trips to Bahrain in 2015), I found it was high time for me to venture further off.